snapp-incubator/mqtt-blackbox-exporter/README.md

 ## Introduction

 In each probe it sends a message over MQTT broker and then wait for getting it over subscription.
-By measuring this time and also connection, subscription and etc durations you can check your cluster status.
+By measuring this time and also connection, subscription etc. durations you can check your cluster status.